Steward

 This section should be concise enough to scan and specific enough to trigger follow-up.

-Every major event should point to the invoice, certificate, or source document.
-A report without source trail is just a narrative.
+Every major visit should point to the invoice, certificate, or attached file.
+A report without that trail is just a narrative.

-Steward's report concept is designed around source-backed service events.
+Steward's report concept is designed around invoice-backed service visits.

 Practical checklist